-WooCommerce became the most successful software for online shops worldwide within a few years.
+Within a few years,WooCommerce has become the most successful software for online shops worldwide.
 According to BuiltWith, it is currently used by up to 22 percent of all shops.
-More and more agencies, web designers and freelancers are considering using WooCommerce it.
-But what can the free shop system on WordPress -basis do?
+More and more agencies, web designers and freelancers are considering using WooCommerce .
+But what can the free shop system based on WordPress do?
 When should you use it and how much does a typical online shop cost?
-Our WooCommerce-expert Michael has the answers for you.
+Our WooCommerce expert Michael has the answers for you.

 Install new blocks directly in the editor

 The WP Design team is currently working on a "Block Library" for Gutenberg.
 The goal is to use the WordPress.org API to search for relevant blocks or Gutenberg plugins by their names or descriptions in the editor.
 This way, new block plugins can be installed directly from the Gutenberg editor.

 Gutenberg 5.8 not only brings new functions, numerous improvements and bug fixes - the new version also performs better in terms of performance.
 New features include the ability to change the text color of headings.
 In addition, images of a gallery can now be rearranged directly in the editor.
 All new features can be found here.

 Joost de Valk - founder of the well-known SEO plugin Yoast - took on the role as "CMO of WordPress" a few months ago.
 Due to some misunderstandings regarding his scope of duties, he has now officially resigned from his position.
 The exact reasons for this decision, he explains in a blog post.

 You can't be at WordCamp Europe 2019, but don't want to miss the sessions?
 No problem, because there will be a livestream of the talks on both conference days (on June 21 and 22).
 Registration is not required.
 The link will be announced via the WCEU Twitter account.